ivandavidov/minimal/README.md

 ## Projects based on Minimal Linux Live:

 * [Minimal Linux Script](https://github.com/ivandavidov/minimal-linux-script) - very simplified and minimalistic version of MLL.
-Recommended for 100% noobs.
+This project is recommended as a starting point for beginners.

 * [Boot2Minc](https://github.com/mhiramat/boot2minc) - this fork adds [Mincs](https://github.com/mhiramat/mincs) and as result you can run Linux containers inside MLL.
 One interesting Mincs feature - it provides tools which allow you to reuse alredy existing Docker containers.